-In order to make the most of this integration, you should set up groups that are auto-populated, then use Docebo’s Enrollment Rules App to automatically enroll these groups into courses or learning plans.
+In order to make the most of this integration, you should set up automatic groups, then use Docebo’s Enrollment Rules App to automatically enroll these groups into courses or learning plans.
 Thus, when a new user is created, you do not have to manually assign them to groups, courses, or learning plans.

 Please note Docebo available in the AWS SSO Catalog.